o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `VegetationBending.materialtype`.

-1. Include the `.lua` file so the engine can process it and determine which shaders to use.
-After the list for `"shaders"` and before `"uvNameMap"`, add:
+1. Create a functor and include the `VegetationBending_ShaderEnable.lua` file.
+This allows the engine to process it and determine which shaders to use.

    ```json
       "functors": [